LiamD88/secure_plus/TESTING.md

 3. As a graphic designer I do all of my work on my laptop and I want to ensure I am protected against any cyber threats because if something happens with this laptop I will be unable to work.
 Money is tight, a lot of companies don't display prices for this type of thing without contacting them first.
 I want to be able to see prices before approaching the company, this website has 3 main prices displayed and I think I will go for the monthly option.

     * The fact I can see the price options before applying is great, other companies dont usually offer this.
-    * I would like to be able to sign up though and have no correspondance afterwards.
+    * I would like to be able to sign up though and have no correspondence afterwards.

 4. As a student I want to have some sort of protection against cyber threats on my laptop to protect my work.
-I want a full list of all benefits and everything completely laid out when I look throuz§gh this site.
+I want a full list of all benefits and everything completely laid out when I look through this site.
 Upon searching through services I can see they have some of the main benefits noted down but not all as this is more geared towards commercial entities and it looks like they will contact you after to get everything set up.
 This site is not for me as I am not a commercial business.

-    * This site doesn't appeak to me as I can't see a full list of every benefit in each package.
+    * This site doesn't appeal to me as I can't see a full list of every benefit in each package.
-    * This product doesnt appeal to me as it's geared toward companies as opposed to the average consumer.
+    * This product doesn't appeal to me as it's geared toward companies as opposed to the average consumer.

 5. As a business owner just starting out costs are tight at the moment and it would suit me to have an option to pay on a short term basis.
 When searching for costs I see they have a monthly option which suits me and I will go for this.